CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 We are discussing that on a very long, multi-year, basis we can drastically simplify the security of CocoaPods trunk by converting the Specs Repo to be read-only.
 Infrastructure like the Specs repo and the CDN would still operate as long as GitHub and jsDelivr continue to exist, which is pretty likely to be a very long time. **This will keep all existing builds working**.

+At least for projects like React Native, this could be fine as-is, as most of their libraries come via npm instead of the Trunk, I can't talk to how Flutter's ecosystem works as I have no exposure to it.

-We'd do this by offering a date when Trunk (our CocoaPods Specs repo authentication server) will be disabled, as trunk would be the main target in a supply-chain attack, this would nix all the key issues there.
+We'd make the Specs repo read-only by offering a date when Trunk (our CocoaPods Specs repo authentication server) will be disabled.
+As trunk is the main target in a supply-chain attack, this would nix all the key issues there.
 I think we'd be open to this changing if there is a popular alternative client for the Specs Repo was maintained and used by a reasonable number of the community.

+We would have a specific blog post with a comprehensive plan if/when this idea settles with us.

 #### I use CocoaPods as a Hidden Abstraction in My Project

 Ouch, yeah, sorry.
 Open source falls apart from apathy and maintainer life-changes and there hasn't been incentives for new folks to get involved as volunteers for years.
 If you're commercially exposed here, then we're open to chatting - I think no-one on the current team is interested in working on this full time but that doesn't mean we can't find ways to have others who consider this a part of their job role taking over part of what keeps CocoaPods ticking.
 You can mail all of us at info@cocoapods.org or me personally at cocoapods@orta.io if you prefer.